Carey Olsen Starting Point Guides are intended as a general introduction and guide to different aspects of Jersey law.

 At the appeal hearing, the employee should be asked to go through his grounds of appeal.
 The hearing may be adjourned if necessary for further investigation.

-Following this discussion, the manager should adjourn to consider what the outcome of the appeal should be (see paragraph 60 of the 2014 Code).
+Following this discussion, the manager should generally adjourn to consider what the outcome of the meeting should be.
 The possible outcomes are as follows:

 The manager should inform the employee of the outcome (and provide reasons) and confirm that outcome in writing to the employee.

 Notes should be taken at all meetings (including the investigatory meeting), preferably by an HR representative if possible) and copies circulated to the employee for comment (see paragraph 23 of the 2014 Code).

 Link to the ACAS Code of Practice 1 – Disciplinary and

 Grievance Procedures (which also contains an embedded link to a